 Short Biography Rabindranath Tagore

 Tagore was firm friends with Gandhi and admired him very much.
-But, despite this friendship he could be critical of his views.
-For example, he disagreed with Gandhi’s views on Swaraj protests and upbraided Gandhi when Gandhi claimed an earthquake was ‘divine retribution for the mistreatment of dalits in India.’
+But, despite this friendship, he could be critical of his views.
+For example, he disagreed with Gandhi’s views on Swaraj protests and upbraided Gandhi when Gandhi claimed an earthquake was ‘divine retribution for the mistreatment of Dalits in India.’
 Yet despite the frequent divergence of opinions, they could admire each other.
+When Gandhi went on a fast unto death, it was Tagor who was able to persuade Gandhi to give up his fast and look after his health.

 Tagore had a great love for nature and many of his poems invoke the simple beauties of the natural world.
 For Tagore, his religion could be found in the wonders and mysteries of nature – as much as in temples and sacred books.